sachajw/devops-adventure/README.md

-# --- Ortelius Adventure Map ---
+# --- Ortelius Adventure ---

 ## Disclaimer:
 - Please read and explore the documentation for each subject